HL7/bser/input/pagecontent/service_request_and_referral_feedback_supporting_information.md

 ### Use Case Profiles

-The following table identifies the aggregation of clinical statement profiles to referral request and referral feedback supporting information Composition sections:
+The following table identifies the aggregation of supporting information profiles for each use case split between referral request and referral feedback flows:

 <table style="width:100%" cellspacing="0" border="1">